Crystal Fighters: 2013–2014: Cave Rave

 Crystal Fighters' second album is called Cave Rave; the name of the album comes from the ancient European times when people were documenting creative experiences in caves.
 The album was recorded in Los Angeles and was set for release on 27 May 2013.
 The band call the Basque hills their "spiritual home and a great influence for the new album"; Basque mythology sparked interest in the band to pick up more exotic instruments from Africa and South America and use them all over the record.
 The band released a preview clip of "Wave" on 6 February 2013.
 On 18 February, they announced the release of Cave Rave, a larger tour in Europe and a tour across North America, and posted a full song called "Separator" on YouTube.
 The album artwork is by artist Paul Laffoley, and was premiered on Jay-Z's Life + Times website on 18 February 2013.

 "You & I" is the first main single on the album.
-The song was debuted on BBC Radio 1's (now defunct) Zane Lowe show as the "Hottest Record in the World".
+The song was debuted on BBC Radio 1's Zane Lowe show as the "Hottest Record in the World".
 Subsequently, it was added to BBC Radio 1's playlist and 3FM in the Netherlands' playlist as Megahit.
 The video was directed by Elliot Sellers and was premiered on Vice Noisey.
 Crystal Fighters performed their single "You & I" and a cover of Rudimental's "Waiting All Night" on BBC Radio 1 Live Lounge in June 2013.
 The Sunless 97 remix was premiered on The Fader, and the Gigamesh remix was premiered on Vibe.
 The album "Cave Rave" was included on XFM's 50 Best Albums of 2013 list.

 "LA Calling" and "Love Natural" followed as singles, with "Love Natural" being featured on the FIFA 14 soundtrack.
 "LA Calling" was added to BBC Radio 1's playlist.

 The album was produced by Justin Meldal-Johnson, and mixed by Manny Marroquin in LA.
 When asked about their sound, the band replied it is "a meeting of old and new, human and robotic".

 2014–2015: "Love Alight" and Marongiu's death

 Originally written and recorded as part of the Cave Rave album session, "Love Alight" was released as a standalone single on 4 August 2014.
 The song was premiered by Zane Lowe on Tuesday 17 June and had 4 BBC Radio 1 plays in the first 24 hours after its premiere.
 The official music video was directed by Rob Heppell.

 Guitarist and txalaparta player Graham Dickson founded Axis Mundi Records.
-An independent record label based out of Brooklyn, New York features artists such as Is Tropical and Psymon Spine.
+An independent record label based in Brooklyn, New York features artists such as Is Tropical and Psymon Spine.

 On 11 September 2014, Andrea Marongiu, the band's drummer, died from heart failure.